 It is essential for a service to optimize its negotiation strategy to maximize its utility decided by the agreement.
-To address this problem, we design an automated negotiation agent for each service that determines the negotiation actions by learning its opponent services' acceptable configurations and ranking for different configurations from the past negotiation behaviors.
+We design an automated negotiation agent for each service that determines the negotiation actions by an opponent strategy learning module and a negotiation module.

 Definition 4.1 (Automated Negotiation Problem).
-Given services with conflicts and the negotiation protocol formulated in Section 3, the problem is how any service i determines its action at any negotiation period h, i.e., accepting or rejecting the proposal from other services, and making its proposal, to maximize its utility.
+Given services with conflicts and the negotiation protocol formulated in Section 3.1, the problem is how any service i determines its action at any negotiation period h, i.e., accepting or rejecting the proposal from other services, and making its proposal, to maximize its utility.

-Figure 3 shows the design of a service with an automated negotiation agent under the DeResolver framework.
+Figure 4 shows the design of a service with an automated negotiation agent under the DeResolver framework.
 We take the traffic light control as an example.
 Given the data of a city, the traffic light control model is used to estimate the action-utility table based on the utility function of service i.
 There are two columns of each row in the action-utility table, where the first column represents a possible traffic light configuration (action), and the second column is the long-run utility that service i receives if applying the action to the traffic light.
-Then service i determines its action at each negotiation period h according to the estimation that which configurations are acceptable to service i' and how an opponent service i' ranks the different estimated acceptable configurations.
-In detail, the learner of opponents outputs a sequence of acceptable configurations to each opponent service i', and this sequence has the ranking information.
-The proposal strategy determines the proposals that service i make, and the acceptance strategy decides to accept or reject opponent services' proposals.
+Then service i determines its action at each negotiation period h using the opponent-strategy learning module and the negotiation module.
+The first module outputs a sequence of acceptable configurations to each opponent service i', and this sequence has the ranking information to the negotiation module.
+The second module determines the proposals that service i make, and the acceptance/rejection to opponent services' proposals.
+The negotiation behaviors of the opponent services are used as training labels for the learning module to improve the learning accuracy and efficiency.